Eli Harari

 Eliyahou Harari is an Israeli-American business executive best known for being the co-founder of SanDisk along with Sanjay Mehrotra.

 Early life and education

-He was born in 1945 in Tel Aviv, Israel.
-His parents were Polish Jews who at 1933 had immigrated to Palestine before Israel's formation.
+Harari was born in 1945 in Tel Aviv, Israel.
+His parents were Polish Jews who at 1933 had immigrated to The Land of Israel before Israel's formation.

-He was born and raised in the state of Israel.
+He was born and raised in Israel.
 He completed his Bachelor's Degree at Manchester University in England.
 He completed his Master's degree in Physics at Princeton University and his subject of study was semiconductors.

 Career

 Hughes Aircraft

 As an engineering intern at Hughes Aircraft, he played a major role in the development of the world's first EEPROM.

 Intel

-His very first job after graduating university was at Intel.
-He later went on to work for a number of startups including Synertek, Wafer Scale Integration and San Disk.
+His first job after graduating university was at Intel.
+He later went to work for a number of startups, including Synertek, Wafer Scale Integration and San Disk.

 SanDisk

-He founded SanDisk in 1988 along with Sanjay Mehrotra.
+He and Sanjay Mehrotra co-founded SanDisk in 1988.